LessAccounting Online Accounting Service Instructions

-- Open an existing invoice or create a new one
+- Select an existing invoice you would like to send as a letter, or create a new invoice

 An e-mail message containing the attached invoice is sent to PostalMethods.
 The address is extracted from the document; your invoice is printed, folded, inserted, stamped and delivered to the postal agency.
 You can see your letter being processed in the PostalMethods Control Panel Activity table.